jmrocco/ecoSphere/README.md

 ## Information

-For my information please visit our [Devpost.](https://devpost.com/software/ecosphere)
+For more information please visit our [Devpost.](https://devpost.com/software/ecosphere)